mzabani/Fos/README.md

 Fos (FastCgi Owin Server)
 ==========

-This a small .NET 4/Mono compatible FastCgi Owin Server written in C#.
-This means that it handles FastCgi requests from a webserver such as Nginx or IIS, passes it to a Owin pipeline and responds back to the webserver.
+A .NET 4/Mono compatible FastCgi Owin Server written in C#.
+This means that it handles FastCgi requests from a webserver such as Nginx or IIS, passes it to an Owin pipeline and responds back to the webserver.
 It depends on the [FastCgiNet](http://github.com/mzabani/FastCgiNet) library, another one of my GitHub repositories.

 Usage
 -----